What to do

 espacepourlavie.ca/biodomenew window

-A real trailblazer in its field, the Rio Tinto Alcan Planetarium is redefining the very essence of this kind of attraction, with its innovative and unique approach to astronomy.
+A real trailblazer in its field, the Planetarium is redefining the very essence of this kind of attraction, with its innovative and unique approach to astronomy.
 It houses two theatres for two different yet complementary experiences: one focuses on scientific interpretation of the Universe, while the other takes a poetic and artistic approach.

 espacepourlavie.ca/planetariumnew window